Collaboration with (inter-)governmental and academic institutions

 - In the US, we have maintained regular dialogue with the National Association of Insurance Commissioners (NAIC), principally on climate change and natural catastrophes;

-- For our participation in the FSB Task Force on Climate-Related Financial Disclosures, see Regulatory risks: climate change.
+- For our participation in the Financial Stability Board's Task Force on Climate-related Financial Disclosures, see Memberships, commitments, awards and index listings.

 Our work with (inter-)governmental agencies to share risk management expertise